Eldora Speedway: History

-The event is currently enjoying a renaissance with a weekend full of activity consisting of the World of Outlaws on Friday, USAC's three divisions plus the Tezos All Star Circuit of Champions sprint cars on Saturday, vintage car displays, and three days of racing for 300 USAC .25 midgets competitors and their families at Little Eldora.
-The 4-Crown Nationals has hosted two of short-track racing's most impressive performances: Jack Hewitt's sweep of the three USAC divisions and UMP modified feature in one night and Kyle Larson's sweep of the three USAC divisions (there was not a fourth division that night).
+The event is currently undergoing a revival in interest with a weekend full of activity consisting of the World of Outlaws on Friday, USAC's three divisions plus the Tezos All Star Circuit of Champions sprint cars on Saturday, vintage car displays, and three days of racing for 300 USAC .25 midgets competitors and their families at Little Eldora.
+The 4-Crown Nationals has hosted two of short-track racing's most impressive performances: Jack Hewitt's sweep of the three USAC divisions, and UMP modified feature in one night, and Kyle Larson's sweep of the three USAC divisions (there was not a fourth division that night).

 In 2001 Baltes held the "Eldora Million", his defining achievement as a race promoter.
 Offering a $1 million prize to the winner, the race remains by far the richest short-track race in history.
 Donnie Moran captured the event and the top money, and was christened "the Million Dollar Man."

 Three-time NASCAR Cup Series champion Tony Stewart purchased the speedway in late 2004 from Baltes.
 Upon his retirement, the state of Ohio honored Baltes by renaming Hwy.
 118 "Earl Baltes National Highway" from Ansonia to the south to St. Henry to the north.

 In 2011, Stewart hired former Charlotte Motor Speedway vice president of events, Roger Slack, a protégé of the legendary promoter Humpy Wheeler, away from World Racing Group where he had served as executive vice president of the new event promotions department since 2009.
 Slack leads Eldora's day-to-day operations as general manager and speedway promoter.
 The historic racing oval has continued an aggressive capital improvement program with state-of-the-art luxury suites atop the turn three area.
 At the same time, fans also enjoy live coverage and replays of the on-track action via the large video board in turn two.
 Additional catch fencing, attenuators, a widened pit road, a dedicated helipad for Premier Health's CareFlight and Infield Care Center providing on-site facilities for Level 1 Trauma and ER staff are recent additions to benefit both fan and competitors in recent years.